 I transformed my background layer to fit the new canvas size and applied a gray Color Overlay (Layer > Layer Style > Color Overlay).
 I wanted more of a magical feel to this pattern so I added stars.
 I already have a repeating pattern of scattered stars from a few months ago so I placed them as a PNG (with transparent background) onto my canvas, then transformed it to fit my pattern tile entirely.

 The color combination wasn’t making me drool, so I changed it with more Cover Overlays.
 I also decided to move the star pattern around to show them better from behind a couple of rainbows.
 This meant that I now had another element crossing over my pattern edge.
-Thankfully, that was an easy issue to deal with because I simply checked Wrap this Layer in Project Paras while the star layer was selected.
+Thankfully, that was an easy issue to deal with because I simply checked Wrap this Layer in Textile Designer while the star layer was selected.

 I turned on the pattern Preview in the Paras panel one last time and fell in love with how my new pattern looked as a repeating pattern.

 9. Saving your pattern tile is a cinch.
-While you still have your Project Paras panel open, select Save As at the bottom.
+While you still have your Textile Designer panel open, select Save As at the bottom.
 I usually save my files as a JPG for uploading to Spoonflower.
 Keep your image quality as high as possible for saving your original file.
 If you need to reduce the size later, you can do so with a copy of the design.
 I like to select the Baseline Optimized format option because it keeps colors accurate and creates a slightly smaller file size.

 The Export option will fill a rectangle with your repeating pattern.
 You specify the Units, Width and Height then select Create.
 You will specify where to save the file and it will automatically save as a PDF.
 I like using this feature to fill the background of other fun designs like blankets and wall art.